 Build mastery: Mastery is the feeling we get when we succeed at something.
 We need this feeling regularly — children are naturally good at seeking it out, but as teens and adults we need to put in effort to make it happen.
 Below you’ll find some activity ideas that might work for you.

 Physical illness: Emotions are not only mental but physical experiences; we feel them in our bodies.
 If we don’t take care of our bodies by treating our illnesses, we will be poorly prepared to cope with emotionally difficult situations when they arise.
+Also, poor health can create its own emotionally difficult situations.

 Avoid mood-altering substances: Drugs and alcohol can impair our ability to cope with difficult situations and difficult emotions.
 They do this in multiple ways, so it’s smart to reduce or eliminate your use of mood-altering drugs and alcohol.
+This includes legal and illegal drugs, natural and synthetic.

 Balance Sleep: None of us are at our emotional best when we don’t have adequate sleep.
 For most people, seven to nine hours are necessary.
 Try to have a regular wake time each day that doesn’t vary too widely.
+It can be tempting to assume you can get by on insufficient sleep — but sooner or later, it catches up with you.

 Further Information on the ABC PLEASE Skills